 Albertiana moved to new server.

 The official publication of the STS, Albertiana, is now avaialble on SUNY Cortland's webserver.
 The newly designed web presence should provide Triassic researchers a more stable and user friendy experience.
 Current issues and archived volumes can be downloaded in pdf format.
 Click here to visit the new Albertiana page.

 Timothy Edward Tozer (1928-2010)

 On December 26, 2010, Tim Tozer passed away in Vancouver, B.C.
 Canada.
 He was a major figure in the Triassic world for many decades and contributed greatly to our science.
 In honour of his contributions, Michael Orchard held a special session on the Triassic at the 20th Canadian Paleontology Conference at the University of British Columbia, Vancouver, Canada.
 19-22 August 2011.

 The proposal by Mietto et al. (see Albertiana, v.
 36, 2007) for the Global Boundary Stratotype Section and Point (GSSP) defining the base of the Carnian Stage of the Triassic has passed both the base-Carnian Task Group and STS voting membership by unanimous vote.
-Balloting is currently underway by the IGC voting membership.
+The measure has passed the ICS by majority vote and has been ratified by the IUGS

-The Triassic has a new GSSP!
-Base of Ladinian successfully ratified by IUGS.
+The Base of Ladinian successfully ratified by IUGS.

 The proposal by Brack et al.